Chaste/Old-Chaste-svn-mirror/apps/simulations/propagation3dparallel/README.txt

 We would like to ask any user:
 	- not to distribute the mesh, but point any potential user to www.comlab.ox.ac.uk/chaste for our own tracking purposes.
 	- acknowledge source if used for presentation / publication.
-For details contact miguel.bernabeu@comlab.ox.ac.uk
+For details contact chaste-users@maillist.ox.ac.uk